Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 There was a *pregnant* pause.

-"...You will understand, of course, that is a difficult claim to believe…"
+"...You will understand, of course, that is a difficult claim to believe..."

 "Absofuckinglutely.
-But…"
+But..."

 *"No can do,"* came Hoeff’s inimitable growl over the radio. *"Big fucker just disappeared."*

 "Of course," Ian sighed.
-"Maybe we can pull up the video footage in…No." He knew before he even asked, before he even checked, before anyone had any chance to follow his thinking.
+"Maybe we can pull up the video footage in...
+No." He knew before he even asked, before he even checked, before anyone had any chance to follow his thinking.

 Even so, they checked.
 And of course, he was right.
 Not just the video. *All* the relevant digital logs had been encrypted, presumably to be unlocked at the whim of their infuriating "proctor."
 Bruuk managed to spare Ian’s blushes somewhat by finding a hair in sickbay and running it through the DNA analyser, but other than that tiny fragment and the fact of the sabotage itself, there was no evidence that he’d ever been aboard.